-All documents are available from ESA's INTEGRAL Science Operations Centre (ISOC) web page: http://integral.esac.esa.int/, where proposers can also find links to the following AO software tools: Proposal Generation Tools (PGT), the Observing Time Estimator (OTE), the Target Visibility Predictor (TVP), the Exposure Map Tool (EMT), and the Proposal Query Tool (PQT).
+All documents are available from ESA's INTEGRAL Science Operations Centre (ISOC) web page: http://integral.esac.esa.int/, where proposers can also find links to various AO software tools including the Proposal Generation Tool (PGT) which is needed to prepare and submit proposals.
 PGT needs to be installed locally, all other tools run remotely via the ISOC website.

-1.2 The AO-10 schedule
+1.2 The AO-11 schedule

-There will be two calls for proposals in this AO-10: this first one for proposals requesting INTEGRAL observing time (observing time proposals, AO release on 12 March 2012), and the second one for proposals requesting data rights on specific targets or emission features located within the field of view of all approved AO-10 non-ToOi observing time proposals (data rights proposals, AO release on 3 September 2012).
+There will be two calls for proposals in this AO-11: this first one for proposals requesting INTEGRAL observing time (observing time proposals, AO release on 4 March 2013), and the second one for proposals requesting data rights on specific targets or emission features located within the field of view of all approved AO-11 non-ToOi observing time proposals (data rights proposals, AO release on 9 September 2013).

-The AO-10 cycle of observations will begin on 1 January 2013 and has a duration of 12 months.
-The schedule for AO-10 including this particular call for observing time proposals is shown in Table 1.
+The AO-11 cycle of observations will begin on 1 January 2014 and has a duration of 12 months.
+The schedule for AO-11 including this particular call for observing time proposals is shown in Table 1.